daarnolducsd/ep5book/docs/04-week4.md

 ------------------------------------------------------------------------------
 ```

 The part of the code ``st_female1==1`` implies the regression ``reg per_math2 treat`` should only be estimated for females.
 As a result, in the regression table, you can see the Number of obs is equal to 414.
 These are the number of females in the experiment that have endline test scores.
-For comparision, let's estimate treatment effect, but restricted only to males:
+For comparision, let's estimate the treatment effect, but restricted only to males:

 ```stata